lightningrodlabs/where/ui/README.md

 # UI Developer Setup

-UI module for the `calendar-events-zome`.
+UI module for the `hc-where-zome`.

 ## Requirements